filrak/vuejs-advanced-learning/README.md

   - <a href="#multiple-topics">Multiple topics</a>
   - <a href="#architeture-patterns-and-best-practices">Architecture, patterns and best practices</a>
 - <a href="#articles">Articles</a>
+  - <a href="#architeture-patterns-and-best-practices-1">Architecture, patterns and best practices</a>
 - <a href="#talks">Talks</a>
   - <a href="#vue-router">vue-router</a>
 - <a href="#books">Books</a>
-  - <a href="#architeture-patterns-and-best-practices-1">Architecture, patterns and best practices</a>
+  - <a href="#architeture-patterns-and-best-practices-2">Architecture, patterns and best practices</a>
   - <a href="#testing">Testing</a>
 - <a href="#blogs">Blogs</a>